 Numbers of homeless out at night may worsen; Salvation Army to close shelter doors March 31

-The Salvation Army in Central Square may shut down March 31 after opting out of controversial grant funding, costing 35 beds in a city where there are 500 people in need on any given night.
+The Salvation Army homeless shelter in Central Square may shut down March 31 after the organization opted out of controversial grant funding, costing 35 beds in a city where there are 500 people in need on any given night.